MicrosoftDocs/fabric-docs/docs/real-time-intelligence/architecture-medallion.md

 ---
 title: Implement medallion architecture in Real-Time Intelligence
-description: Understand the medallion architecture and learn how to implement within Real-Time Intelligence.
+description: Understand the medallion architecture and learn how to implement it in Real-Time Intelligence for optimal data structuring and storage.
 author: shsagir
 ms.author: shsagir
 ms.reviewer: bwatts